Alex Lazarus, Lumina Learning Practitioner, Lazarus & Maverick

 - 360 feedback review – be brave and face your blind spots as they impact your bottom line.

 - Self-leadership – does your lifestyle honour your core values, do you give quality time to what and who matters to you the most?

 - Emotional MOT – reflect on whether you act on impulse or are able to influence the quality of your own thinking, feelings and behaviours?

 - Coaching – working with an executive coach can bring to the surface your limiting unconscious biases and filters and amplify positive personality traits.

-- Personality profiling – explore your private, public and overextended persona, how you adapt to challenges, which personality traits you overplay: are you structured or planning obsessed, empathetic or emotionally stretched?
+- Personality profiling – explore your private, public and Overextended persona, how you adapt to challenges, which personality traits you overplay: are you Structured or a Rigid Planner, Empathetic or Emotionally Stretched?

 Our personality can build or destroy relationships, make or break our performance results and send our business up or under.
 Luckily, thanks to our brain’s neuroplasticity, we can develop new habits and specific personality traits for high-performing leadership.
 It’s never too late to build your leadership legacy.